TwoTenPvP/CashPack/README.md

 ## Estimated Time
 Because of the factors of the solve time being so many and complex, it's very difficult to get an accurate unpack date.
 There reasons are:
 1. Solve can be parallelized which can make the solve time many **times** less, this has to be accounted for.
 2. Bruteforce is dependent on a random key.
-That means that you onlw know the average solve time.
+That means that you only know the average solve time.
 In theory it could be solved first try.
 3. Because the time complexity of a bruteforce is exponential, this gives little control of the exact solve time.

 Here is an example of the estimated solve times I got on a Intel i7-4710HQ (8) @ 3.500GHz.